By CVO Staff

 University of Colorado Museum of Natural History

 Fewer than 5% of American museums receive accreditation from the American Association of Museums, and the University of Colorado Museum of Natural History is one of them.
 Each year, thousands of students, school groups, and other visitors make their way to the museum to see the more than 4 million artifacts on display.
 These artifacts span a variety of subjects, including botany, anthropology, and paleontology.
-Teachers and parents of young children will also enjoy the museum’s many programs and activities designed especially for students in K thru 12.
+Teachers and parents of young children will also enjoy the museum’s many programs and activities designed especially for students in K through 12.

 Yale University Peabody Museum